Computational-Psychiatry/SDS/README.md

 # SDS

-<p> Sensor Data Structure(SDS) is a Python library for creating and validating a filename standards for raw video files.<br>
+<p> Sensor Data Structure(SDS) is a Python library for creating raw directory from source folders and validating the filename standards of raw directory.<br>

 **SDS** consists of two main components:</p>

-* **Assembler** : Creating standardized raw filenames structure from source folder using json metadata information.
+* **Assembler** : Creating standardized raw directory and it's folder/filenames structure from source folder using json metadata information.
 * **Validator** :  Validating standardized raw filenames for any anamolies.